coledeisseroth/PARMESAN/README.md

 Each extracted and predicted relationship is given a numeric score based on the amount of supporting and opposing evidence.
 To assign meaning to these scores, we compare the relationships to manually curated relationships in the Drug-Gene Interaction Database (DGIdb) and Reactome's functional interaction list.
 This gives us a score table, telling us the accuracy of predictions scoring above a given threshold.

+<h2>Disclaimer</h2>
+PARMESAN is designed to help guide molecular experiments, but NOT medical deicision-making.
+PARMESAN, its extractions, and its predictions should never be used to make medical decisions.

 <h1>Setup</h1>
 To generate all of the relevant tables, cd into PARMESAN and run: